Prelude: Prelude

 All: We come together in hope.

-One: We greet each other warmly with our
+One: We greet each other warmly with our voices and our smiles.

 All: We come together in peace.